2019ChenGong/DPImageBench/README.md

 #### For the implementation of the results reported in Figures 5, 6, and 9 (RQ2), the performance is analyzed by varying the epsilon and model size.

+If users wish to change the size of the synthesizer, the following parameters should be considered.

 - `train.dp.n_split`: the number of gradient accumulations.
 For example, if you set `batch_size` as 500, but your server only allows the max `batch_size` 250, you can set `train.dp.n_split` as 2.
 - Change the model size: For diffusion based model, `model.network.ch_mult` is a list of positive integers, which determines the model size.
 By default, `model.network.ch_mult` is [2,2].
 You can increase the model size through increasing its depth and width.
 To increase the depth, you can extend this list by `model.network.ch_mult=[2,2,2]`.
 To increase the width, you can increase the integers in the list by `model.network.ch_mult=[4,4]`.
 For GAN based model, please change `model.Generator.g_conv_dim=100` to adjust the synthesizer size.